ShweYeeOo11/Project-Evanesco/README.md

 This project is a super fun, interactive Computer Vision application that brings Harry Potter's legendary **"Invisibility Cloak"** straight into the Muggle world!
 Built using **Python** and **OpenCV**, the system works like pure techno-magic: it captures your empty room first, then tracks a specific color (like a red blanket) in real-time, and instantly cuts-and-pastes the background over it.

-Boom!
+Evanesco!
 You get a seamless, mind-bending visual illusion of being completely invisible on screen.
 Mischief managed! 🪄✨
 ---

 ## ✨ Features